-Here's a Complete List of All the Upcoming Marvel Movies
+Here's Your Guide to All the Upcoming Marvel Movies

 Universe: Marvel Cinematic Universe

-Marvel Studios head Kevin Feige has already confirmed that Black Panther 2 is definitely happening and that he hopes director Ryan Coogler will stay on for the sequel.
+Marvel Studios head Feige has already confirmed that Black Panther 2 is definitely happening.
+Ryan Coogler has already signed on to write and direct the sequel.
 Presumably, Chadwick Boseman, Lupita Nyong’o and the rest of the first film’s stars will likely sign on for a second movie.

 Feige also teased possible spinoff films for some of Black Panther’s standouts, including Black Panther’s genius younger sister Shuri (Letita Wright) and badass warrior Okoye (Danai Gurira).
 “I think Shuri’s astounding, and you’ll see much more of her in our universe,” he told Entertainment Weekly.
 “Okoye, I think I’d watch three action films just Okoye.”